-Our second approach to generalization uses edit distance (ED) [49] and creates more specific rules that contain disjunctive constraints.
-The most common edit distance is Levenshtein distance [50], defined as the minimum number of edit operations (adding, deleting, or replacing an item) required to convert one sequence into another.
+Our second approach to generalization uses edit distance (ED) [46] and creates more specific rules that contain disjunctive constraints.
+The most common edit distance is Levenshtein distance [47], defined as the minimum number of edit operations (adding, deleting, or replacing an item) required to convert one sequence into another.
 We use the minimal edit-operation sequence obtained when computing Levenshtein distance to generalize two rules.
 We preserve the common word constraints between the rules, make disjunctions of constraints when one item is replaced by another in the edit sequence, and drop constraints that are added or deleted in the edit sequence.
 Finally, we introduce word gaps using the method described for the LCS-based generalization.
+Figure 8 shows an example of edit-distance generalization.